(BA) Bachelor of Arts

 Rules of assessment

 Rules of assessment are the rules, principles and frameworks which the University uses to calculate your course progression and final results.

-Senior Lecturer in English Literature and Creative Writing Kingston University
+Lecturer in Creative Writing (Poetry) University of Kent

 External Examiners provide an independent overview of our courses, offering their expertise and help towards our continual improvement of course content, teaching, learning, and assessment.